Skip to content

 }

 The semicolon at the end of the declaration replaces the function body.
-When the compiler sees the declaration, it knows that add is a function that takes two int parameters and returns a int.
-As for how it's implemented internally, the compiler doesn't care for now—as long as it can find the actual definition at link time.
+When the compiler sees this declaration, it knows that add is a function that takes two int parameters and returns an int.
+The compiler doesn't care how it is implemented for now—as long as the linker can find the actual definition later.

-So why distinguish between the two?
-Because the C++ compiler processes code line by line from top to bottom.
-If main() calls add(), but add's definition is written after main, the compiler won't know what add is when processing main, and it will throw an error directly.
-The solution is to put a declaration at the top of the file so the compiler knows about the function in advance:
+Why do we need to distinguish between the two?
+Because the C++ compiler processes code line by line, from top to bottom.
+If main() calls add(), but the definition of add is written after main, the compiler doesn't know what add is when processing main and will report an error.
+The solution is to place a declaration at the beginning of the file so the compiler knows about this function in advance:

 cpp